Scotland, Wales and London want special Brexit deal if Northern Ireland gets one

 Keeping regulations in Northern Ireland similar to those in the rest of the EU make it less likely that the bloc would insist on border checks after Brexit.

-But making an exception of Northern Ireland may make it difficult for May to argue others cannot have the same.
+But making an exception of Northern Ireland could make it difficult for May to argue that others cannot have the same.
 So far, she has argued that Brexit should follow a one-size-fits-all pattern for the whole of the United Kingdom.

 “If one part of the United Kingdom can retain regulatory alignment with the European Union and effectively stay in the single market ... there is surely no good practical reason why others can‘t,” Nicola Sturgeon, the head of Scotland’s devolved pro-independence government, said on Twitter.

+Sturgeon welcomed the outline of a deal that meant no return to a hard border in Ireland, but argued that such an agreement meant something similar for Scotland was even more vital.

+“For Scotland to find itself outside the single market, while Northern Ireland effectively stays in would place us at a double disadvantage when it comes to jobs and investment.”

-Scotland, one of the United Kingdom’s four nations with around five million people, voted by a large majority to keep EU membership, as did Northern Ireland.
+A large majority of voters in Scotland, one of the UK’s four nations with around 5 million people, voted to stay in the EU, as did Northern Ireland.
 Wales and England, the most populous nation, voted to leave, straining the structure of the UK and complicating negotiations to unwind four decades of political and trading links with the EU.

 “Huge ramifications for London if Theresa May has conceded that it’s possible for part of the UK to remain within the single market and customs union after Brexit,” Sadiq Khan, London’s mayor, said on Twitter.

-Britain’s capital - which has a population of 8.8 million - voted by a margin of 59.9 percent to remain within the EU.
+Britain’s capital, with a population of 8.8 million, voted by a margin of 59.9 percent to remain within the EU.
 Turnout was high by local standards at nearly 70 percent and Khan, from Britain’s main opposition Labour Party, campaigned to stay in the EU.

 Welsh first minister Carwyn Jones called for Wales to be allowed to continue to participate in the single market if other parts of the UK could.